 - Do you think that it is enough to go on a ‘2 Days 1 Night’ cruise?

 - If not, how does ‘3 Days 2 Nights’ make any difference?
 Is the third day worth the extra budget?

 Now, let’s see what they have to share:

-Cruising in Halong Bay twice, and having tried both 2D1N and 3D2N options, here what’s Bruno concluded:
+Cruising in Halong Bay twice, and having tried both 2D1N and 3D2N options, here’s what Bruno concluded:

-“A 3 Days 2 Nights option, technically a total of 48 hours in Halong Bay, usually takes you to less touristy bays, islands, and coves, with less cruise traffic and tourists.
-Having done this option, I feel the additional day allows to truly unwind and relax in the scenery of Halong.”
+“A 3 Days 2 Nights option, technically a total of 48 hours in Halong Bay, usually takes you to less touristy bays, islands, and coves, with less cruise traffic and visitors.
+Having experienced this option, I feel the additional day allowed me to truly unwind and relax in the scenery of Halong.”

 To reinforce his third-extra-day preference, he added:

 “The first part of the trip was too rushed and quite frankly, felt like being herded from point A to point B all the time.
 If you have the budget, I’d definitely recommend going for that extra day!”